 As I mentioned before, it may be impossible to completely eliminate air from lubricated systems, but steps should be taken to reduce it as much as can reasonably be expected.
 Eliminating excessive air will likely give more life to your oil, improve system performance, and reduce wear and deposits.
 Remember, contamination control is not just about filtering out dirt.
 It involves excluding and removing any foreign material from the system.

-About the Author Jarrod Potteiger has vast experience in industrial and marine lubricant sales where he designed lubrication and oil analysis programs and implemented contamination control strategies.
+Jarrod Potteiger has vast experience in industrial and marine lubricant sales where he designed lubrication and oil analysis programs and implemented contamination control strategies.
 He has performed machinery failure analysis for numerous clients.
 As technical services director for Noria, his primary responsibilities include lubrication program design, benchmark surveys, on-site training and Noria Field Services support